exercism/ruby/generatorv2/README.md

 The generator makes sure that the exercise is in the config.json so you need to add it there before running the generator.

-3. `spec` directory

-The generator will create a spec file for each exercise, so you need to make sure that the spec directory is in place.
-Although there don't have to be any files in the directory, since the script will create one for you.
-If it is a file already so will the generator overwrite it.

 #### Things to note

 The script which grabs info from the toml file is quite sensitive, writing the toml file in an incorrect way can brick the generator.